git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 [Teamocil](https://github.com/remiprev/teamocil) and
 [Tmuxinator](https://github.com/tmuxinator/tmuxinator) are the first ones I tried.
 By far the most popular one is tmuxinator.
 They are both programmed in Ruby.
-There is also [tmuxomatic](https://github.com/oxidane/tmuxomatic), which allows you to "draw" your tmux sessions in text and have tmuxomatic build the layout.
+There's also [tmuxomatic](https://github.com/oxidane/tmuxomatic), where you can "draw" your tmux sessions in text and have tmuxomatic build the layout.

 I sort of have a home team advantage here, as I'm author of [tmuxp](https://github.com/tony/tmuxp).
 I written it already having used teamocil and tmuxinator but with many more